jklarson/volttron/docs/source/developing-volttron/developing-agents/agent-development.rst

 .. code-block:: bash

-    vctl list
+    vctl status

 This will result in output similar to the following:

 .. code-block:: bash

-      AGENT                    IDENTITY           TAG        Status     Health      PRI df  testeragent-0.5          testeragent-0.5_1  testagent
+      AGENT                    IDENTITY           TAG        STATUS     HEALTH f  testeragent-0.5          testeragent-0.5_1  testagent

 * The first string is a unique portion of the full UUID for the agent
-* AGENT is the "name" of the agent based on the contents of its class name and the version in its setup.py.
+* AGENT is the "name" of the agent based on the contents of its class name and the version in its `setup.py`.
 * IDENTITY is the agent's identity in the platform.
 This is automatically assigned based on class name and instance number.
-This agent's ID is _1 because it is the first instance.
+This agent's ID is ``_1`` because it is the first instance.
 * TAG is the name we assigned in the command above
 * Status indicates the running status of an agent - running agents are *running*, agents which are not running will have no listed status
 * Health is an indication of the internal state of the agent.
-'Healthy' agents will have GOOD health.
-If an agent enters an error state, it will continue to run, but its health will be BAD.
+'Healthy' agents will have ``GOOD`` health.
+If an agent enters an error state, it will continue to run, but its health will be ``BAD``.
 * PRI is the priority for agents which have been "enabled" using the ``vctl enable`` command.

 When using lifecycle commands on agents, they can be referred to by the UUID (default) or AGENT (name) or TAG.